j4ck-wright/Calendar-App/README.md

-# Raspberry Pi Desk Calendar App - WORK IN PROGRESS
+# Raspberry Pi Desk Calendar App
+A Work in Progress

 ## Setup